IonelPopJara/c-challenge/CONTRIBUTING.md

 ### 1. Fork the Repository

 - Begin by [forking the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to your GitHub account.
+(If you already made a fork, ignore this step).

 ### 2. Clone your Fork